Emergency Shelter

 True North operates out of a secure, 7000 sq. ft, home-like facility that can accommodate up to 25 people in seven bedrooms with shared bathrooms.

-Two counselling spaces are available within the facility for personal space and reflection.
+The kitchen, living room, and yard are communal spaces.
+Two counselling spaces are also available within the facility for personal space and reflection.

 True North aspires to provide compassionate, trauma-informed programming with the goal of fostering client resiliency, mastery, independence, and a sense of peace and community.